NixOS/rfcs/0000-template-feature.md

 <!--
-If you are proposing a feature to Nix, Nixpkgs, Hydra or any other software developped by the nix community, this is the template you want to use.
+If you are proposing a feature to Nix, Nixpkgs, Hydra or any other software developed by the nix community, this is the template you want to use.
 -->